-"The construction of this ship requires 150,000 man hours to complete.
-It's over a year's work for about 2,000 professionals here at NASSCO...engineers, tradesmen and lots of support people.
-And over its expected lifespan, this ship will generate approximately 4.5 million man hours of work opportunity for the U.S. mariners who will operate it...not to mention all the dock workers and terminal personnel that move the cargo on and off our ships, and all the people who produced the materials used to build this ship that are sourced here in the U.S....like the steel that came from lowa and Alabama.
+"The construction of Matsonia represents over a year's work for about 2,000 professionals here at NASSCO...engineers, tradesmen and lots of support people and countless others who produced the materials used to build this ship that are sourced here in the U.S. Over its expected lifespan, this ship will generate approximately 4.5 million man-hours of work opportunity for the U.S. mariners who will operate it and decades of steady work for all of the dockworkers and terminal personnel that move the cargo on and off our ships.

-"These are all living wage jobs, supporting the families of these American workers, the taxes they pay...it all flows from this one ship," Cox said, adding, "Multiply that by all the ships NASSCO and other U.S. shipyards are building, and you get a sense of the value of the maritime industry to our country and its economy.
+"These are all living wage jobs, supporting the families of these American workers and the taxes they pay," Cox said, adding, "Multiply that by all the ships NASSCO and other U.S. shipyards are building, and you get a sense of the value of the maritime industry to our country and its economy.
 In California alone, there are more than 51,000 jobs tied to the American maritime industry, providing over 3.6 billion dollars in labor income with a total economic impact in the state of more than twelve billion dollars."